-over the last 800,000 years.
-This procedure serves well for many purposes, but as can be seen from Fig. 2, sea levels were at or above modern levels before the rise in solar insolation often thought to initiate Termination II.
-The SPECMAP chronology must therefore be adjusted when comparisons are made with records not dependent on the SPECMAP timescale.
+The SPECMAP record was constructed by averaging $\delta^{18}$ O data from five deep-sea sediment cores.
+The result was then correlated with the calculated insolation cycles over the last 800,000 years.
+This procedure serves well for many purposes, but, as can be seen from Figure 2, sea levels were at or above modern levels before the rise in solar insolation often thought to initiate Termination II.
+The SPECMAP chronology must therefore be adjusted when comparisons are made with records not being dependent on the SPECMAP timescale.